Daming Palace Site of Tang Dynasty

-It was located on high land in Longshou, in the northeast of Chang'an City (today's Xian).
-Covering a large area of 1.2 square miles, it measured 1.6 miles long and 0.9 miles wide.
+It was located in Longshou area in the northeast of Chang'an City (today's Xi'an).
+Covering a large area of 3 sq km (1.2 sq mi), it measured 2.5 km (1.6 mi) long and 1.4 km (0.9 mi) wide.
 Originally, the Emperor Li Shimin built it as the summer palace for his father, the Emperor Li Yuan.
 The palace had nine gates.
-The whole layout was composed of two areas, Qian Chao where emperors held court, and Nei Ting used for living and recreation.
+The Daming Palace layout was composed of two areas, Qian Chao where emperors held court, and Nei Ting used for living and recreation.

-Hanyuan Palace was the main palace, located about 656 yards from Danfeng Gate, the middle south gate of Daming Palace.
+Hanyuan Palace was the main palace, located about 600 m (656 yards) from Danfeng Gate, the middle south gate of Daming Palace.
 In the Tang Dynasty, it was an important international exchange center.
 On every New Year's Day, the emperors would hold great ceremonies there, and welcome ambassadors from various countries and the surrounding minorities.
 This majestic building reflected the great Tang Dynasty's prosperous and broad culture and represented the highest architectural level of that time.

 The north part of Daming Palace was the garden areas for living and recreation.
 Linde Palace, located in the northwest, was the biggest attached palace.
 It was the place where emperors held banquets and received ambassadors.
-Built in rammed-earth construction, the site measured 142 yards long and over 87 yards wide.
-Taiye Pond, also called Penglai Pond was an oval-shaped pond, covering an area of 1.6 hectare.
+Built in rammed-earth construction, the site measured 130 m (142 yards) long and over 80 m (87 yards) wide.
+Taiye Pond, also called Penglai Pond was an oval-shaped pond, covering an area of 1.6 hectares (4 acres).
 As beautiful as a fairyland, the royal pond absorbed the essence of Tang's garden architecture.